preesm/preesm.github.io/_docs/02-buildpreesm.md

 ![](/assets/docs/02-buildingpreesm/product-file.png)
 2. From the product editor, in the **Overview** tab, the **Exporting** section has a **Eclipse Product export wizard**;
 [![](/assets/docs/02-buildingpreesm/product-overview.png)](/assets/docs/02-buildingpreesm/product-overview.png)
 3. The wizard has proper default values, except for the target folder.
-Input any folder with write permission and click on finish;
+Input any folder with write permission and click on finish.
+Alternatively, select a target archive file to automatically build a Zipped product;
 [![](/assets/docs/02-buildingpreesm/product-export.png)](/assets/docs/02-buildingpreesm/product-export.png)
 4. The progress information is visible in the bottom right of the Eclipse window.
 Clicking on the right most button in the state bar will open a more detailed progress view;
 [![](/assets/docs/02-buildingpreesm/product-progress.png)](/assets/docs/02-buildingpreesm/product-progress.png)